tildeee/oo-ride-share/README.md

 ## Context
-We have a code base that already pulls data from CSV files and turns them into the following objects:
+We have a code base that already pulls data from CSV files and turns them into collections of the following objects:
 - `Driver`s
 - `Passenger`s
 - `Trip`s

-All of this data is managed in a class `TripDispatcher`.
+All of this data is managed in a class called `TripDispatcher`.
+Our program will contain _one_ instance of `TripDispatcher`, which will load and manage the lists of `Driver`s, `Passenger`s and `Trip`s.

-We are going to continue making functionality that works with this data, such as finding the cost of a specific trip, or the total amount of money a passenger has spent, and also make functionality to create a new trip.
+We are going to continue making functionality that works with this data, such as finding the duration of a specific trip or the total amount of money a passenger has spent, and also make functionality to create a new trip.

 ### The Code So Far
 #### Driver